|Date of Issue||November 7, 1985|

 |Perforation or Dimension||12.5 x 13|

 |Mint - Never Hinged - Very Fine||Only available to paid users|

 |Used - Very Fine||Only available to paid users|

-This stamp has a date between the locomotive and its tender (coal-car).
+This stamp has a date near the front of the locomotive.

 From fond hopes... to a bottomless pit of debt... to consolidation and renewal; that sums up Canadian railroading from 1906 to 1925.
 The railway craze of the early twentieth century, however, gave Canada no fewer than three transcontinental lines.
 In 1885, Donald Smith drove the last spike on the CPR.
 Fifteen years later, an economic boom, the growth of mining, the rapid development of the Prairies, and a spirit of optimism were generating a huge demand for new railways.
 Entrepreneurs and politicians eagerly stepped forward to satisfy this demand.
 William Mackenzie and Donald Mann, for example, had started out as CPR contractor in Western Canada.
 In 1897 they launched their own 197 km (123-mile) railway in Manitoba.
 Their system, later known as the Canadian Northern, expanded rapidly, especially in the northern Prairies.
 When Mackenzie and Mann tired of shipping freight to Eastern Canada and the Pacific on rival lines, they developed transcontinental fever.
 They began work on their transcontinental line after having failed to agree on building one in conjunction with the Grand Trunk, a prominent eastern railway.